Pauline Tantot Flaunts Pert Derriere In Cheeky Bikini Bottoms While Posing On A Bike

 “You look amazing have a good day,” chimed in a fourth Instagram user.

-Some commenters, however, appeared to be rendered speechless by the photo and instead, left a trail of fire and heart-eye emoji to express their admiration for the model.
+Some commenters, however, appeared to be rendered speechless by the photo and, instead, left a trail of fire and heart-eye emoji to express their admiration for Pauline.

 As fans are aware, this is far from the first time that Pauline has shown off her fantastic figure on social media.
 In fact, she has a tendency to upload racy content that sometimes pushes the boundaries of Instagram’s community guidelines regarding nudity.
 Recently, she drove fans wild by uploading a series of pictures that showed her removing her clothing while in a wooded area.
 That post has been liked over 270,000 times since it was shared.